AllianceSoftware/django-allianceutils/README.md

 ```

 #### GenericUserProfile
-Allows you to iterate over a `User` table and have it return the corresponding `Profile` records without generating extra queries
+Allows you to iterate over a `User` table and have it return a corresponding `Profile` record without generating extra queries

 Minimal example: